 I think that there is nothing more romantic than being out in the middle of nowhere, under a huge sky glittering with stars, around a warm bonfire, with the person you love.
 North India has the most amazing selection of tented camps – and unlike an African safari experience, Rajasthan offers so much culture, food and history alongside the beautiful landscapes and wildlife.
 For a trip of about 14 days my ideal combination would be Sher Bagh, a 1920s style tented camp in Ranthambore National Park, Lakshman Sagar, a collection of quaint cottages set around a lake (and the hotel in India where I ate my favourite Indian meal of all time), The Serai, a majestic property out in the Jaisalamer desert and Samode Palace, a regal and crumbling palace.
 On a recent trip we were served cocktails and canapés around the swimming pool – which was all lit up by candles – it really took my breath away.

-My perfect Japan honeymoon would include temples and tiny hot spring spots on misty mountain roads for me, and the big city and pampering for her.
+My perfect Japan honeymoon would include temples and tiny hot spring spots on misty mountain roads, and the big city and pampering.
 We’d have to have at least one night at the Mandarin Oriental Tokyo with a his’n’hers spa (using traditional Japanese essences and shiatsu technique), and dinner at one of the amazing-but-not-bank-breaking sushi bars.
 Then we would enjoy the ‘romantic road’ which leads from the fantastic Chinese-influenced temples and shrines of Nikko, past stunning Chuzenji Lake and through some tiny onsen towns.
-Next, we’d drop the car at Karuizawa for a night at its fantastic Hoshinoya property, then hop on the brand new (opening March 2015) Hokuriku bullet train over the Alps and down to Kanazawa on the north coast.
+Next, we’d drop the car at Karuizawa for a night at its fantastic Hoshinoya property, then hop on the Hokuriku bullet train over the Alps and down to Kanazawa on the north coast.
 Kenrokuen garden and also Nomura house are very romantic spots.
 Then whizz down to Kyoto for dining on Pontocho Street before circling back to Tokyo with a night at the Park Hyatt in Shinjuku where all the best clubs and bars are.

 I’m a mountain man and it would have to be somewhere high, heavenly and hard to get to.
 The Himalayas are the obvious answer and I love the idea of a rustic and removed lodge somewhere in Nepal.
 Simple but delicious meals, hiking to die for (not from), spine-tinglingly expansive panoramas, warm sunny days and chilly nights perfect for cuddling up.
 Either the simple solitude of the Himalaya Lodge in Gandruk or the exciting mountaineering buzz of the Yeti Lodge in Namche Bazaar would suit me down to the steeply-inclined ground.